 Tutorials on how to develop a chess program include:

-- How to develop a chess program for dummies series
+- How to develop a chess program for Beginners series

 - How to code a chess program in one day (C# and Java examples)